syncom/tinyp256/README.md

-This is an implementation of ECDSA signature verification with Curve [P-256](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-186.pdf), based on a minimum subset of source files from the [TinyCrypt cryptographic library](https://github.com/intel/tinycrypt), with nearly no modification.
-It signs a 256-bit hash digest of the payload message: a natural choice of the hash algorithm is SHA-256, and we will assume it.
+This is an implementation of ECDSA signature verification with Curve [P-256](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-186.pdf), based on a minimum subset of source files from the [TinyCrypt cryptographic library](https://github.com/intel/tinycrypt), with nearly no modification (cf., [diffs](./diffs.txt)).
+It verifies the signature against a 256-bit hash digest of the payload message: a natural choice of the hash algorithm is SHA-256, and we will assume it.

 The API contains only one function